Parsiana

 Parsiana is a semi-monthly magazine written in English and published in Bombay for the Zoroastrian community.
-As of 2019, it was in its 55th year of publication.
+The magazine announced it will cease in October 2025 due to lack of funds, dwindling subscribers and no successor to run it.

 History

 1960-70s

-Parsiana was founded in Bombay on November 1964 by Pestonji Warden.
+Parsiana was founded in Bombay in November 1964 by Pestonji Warden.
 The magazine covered articles about Zoroastrian religion, its history, customs and traditions, with the tagline "A new medium for old wisdom."